RedTurtle/auslfe.formonline.pfgadapter/auslfe/formonline/pfgadapter/README.txt

 * the user, that works inside the "Department A" of the Company, that require the authorization for the Internet access: ``user_dep_a``
 * The overseer of the "Department A", that is responsible of ``user_dep_a`` actions: ``boss_dep_a``
-* The IT Manager, or however who, inside the "Department IT" take care of enable Internet access: ``it_manager``
+* The IT Manager, or whoever inside the "Department IT" take care of enable Internet access: ``it_manager``

 One of the guys that need a special role on a section of the site is ``it_manager``.
 We must give to him the *Reviewer* role on the folder that will keep all the generated form for Internet activation.